-The C1101’s case is composed of shiny stainless steel and topped with a gold colored bezel.
-Studs which designate the individual hours continue this theme.
+The C1101’s case is composed of shiny stainless steel and topped with a gold-colored bezel.
+Studs that designate the individual hours continue this theme.
 This watch is available in a variety of colors.

 A window incorporated into the back of the case reveals the inner workings of the movement.
 While water resistance information was not engraved onto rear of the case, the vendor notes the watch is splash proof only.

 I have also reviewed the Forsining U0W7 automatic watch.
 While I prefer this timepiece, the U0W7's styling is impressive.

 Forsining is a division of the Guangzhou Ruixue Watch Company Limited.
 (Forsining watch company limited).
 Their manufacturing plant is located in GuangZhou China and this company’s products are marketed under the brand names, Forsining, Winner, and Jaragar.

 Condition: New without tag or box

 Features: Open heart dial displays balance assembly.
 Glass window is incorporated into back of case

 Band material: PU leather